-Code 2016.052dB (assigned by ICTV officers) To designate the following as the type species of the new genus Paenibacillus virus Vegas Every genus must have a type species.
-This should be a well characterized species although not necessarily the first to be discovered The new genus will also contain any other new species created and assigned to it (Module 2) and any that are being moved from elsewhere (Module 7b).
+Assigning the type species and other specie es to a new genus Code 2016.017dB (assigned by ICTV officers) To designate the following as the type species of the new genus Paenibacillus virus Harrison Every genus must have a type species.
+This should be a well characterized species although not necessarily the first to be discovered are being m The new genus will also contain any other new species created and assigned to it (Module 2) and any that are being moved from elsewhere (Module 7b).
 Please enter here the TOTAL number of species (including the type species) that the genus will contain: